ChrisWhealy/hieroglyphy/docs/functions.md

 ## The `toString` Number Base Trick

-The `Number.prototype.toString()` function can take a numeric argument in the range `2` to `36` that specifies the number base into which you'd like you number translated.
+The `Number.prototype.toString()` function can take a numeric argument in the range `2` to `36` that specifies the number base into which you'd like your number translated.

 For example, we can convert `17` to a variety of number bases like this: